Queenborough Castle: Construction

 Oversight of the construction has been credited by various sources to either master masons John Box or Henry Yevele, or to William of Wykeham.
 The work required some 1,600 craftsmen and labourers, and was completed by about 1367 at a cost of some £20,000.
 The castle was built to a radical concentric design, the first of its type to be built in England.
 It consisted of a large circular building, described as a rotunda or shell keep, buttressed by six projecting towers and having a central circular courtyard.
 This main building was surrounded by an outer circular curtain wall and a moat.
-It is possible that the design was influenced by that of Bellver Castle, which had been built in Majorca between 1300 and 1311 for King James II of Majorca.
+It is possible that the design was influenced by that of Bellver Castle, which had been built in Mallorca between 1300 and 1311 for King James II of Majorca.
 Queenborough was one of the first English castles built to withstand siege artillery and to mount guns itself, and the last royal castle to be built in England during the Late Middle Ages.
 Originally, water was channelled from the roofs through lead piping into storage cisterns, but in 1393 a contractor spent sixty weeks digging a deep well in the centre of the courtyard.